grantjenks/python-sortedcontainers/docs/performance.rst

 Several competing implementations were omitted because they were not easily installable or failed to build.

+ruamel.ordereddict.sorteddict
+  C-implementation that only supports Python 2.
+Performance was measured in correspondence with the module author.
+Performance was generally very good except for `__delitem__`.
+At scale, deleting entries became exceedingly slow.
+  `ruamel.ordereddict on PyPI <https://pypi.python.org/pypi/ruamel.ordereddict/>`_

 rbtree from NewCenturyComputers
   Pure-Python tree-based implementation.
 Not sure when this was last updated.
   Unlikely to be fast.